ethanleung02-maker/restaurant-ordering-system/Project_HKMU/README.md

 INSERT INTO categories (name) VALUES ('主食'), ('小食'), ('飲品');

-5. Database connection (no .env)
-The backend connects to PostgreSQL using the pg library:

-javascript
-const { Pool } = require('pg');
+5. Database connection (no .env) javascript const { Pool } = require('pg');